Piedmont High School (California)

+Designed by architect W.H.
+Weeks, the school was built in 1921 in a neoclassical design, part of the same plan that built the Piedmont city's Exedra.

 Background

-Many families move into Piedmont for the schools once their children reach school-age.
-For them, Piedmont High School offers ninth through twelfth grade.
+Piedmont High School offers school for children aged ninth through twelfth grade and is particularly popular for families with school-aged children looking to move somewhere to improve their schooling prospects.

 Piedmont's colors are purple and white (representing the Scottish thistle), and its mascot, the Highlander, reflects the school's Scottish heritage.

 History

-In September 1922, the Piedmont Unified School District opened the city's first high school.
-It was funded by a bond passed by voters in 1920.
+Funded by a bond passed by voters in 1920, the Piedmont Unified School District opened the city's first high school in September 1922.

-Piedmont High School was the last public school in California to require uniforms, which disappeared in the 1970s.
+Piedmont High was the last school in California to resist pressure from the state to stop enforcing a provision in their dress code which required students wear a uniform.

-The social scene was once dominated by social clubs, which resembled college sororities and fraternities, reminiscent of Lindsay Lohan's Mean Girls.
-While the social clubs raised money for the organizations with which they were affiliated, their charitable exterior was just a front for what they really were, mainly drinking clubs.
-The male clubs died out in the mid-1990s when they grew irrelevant, but the female social clubs didn't end until 2004 when the incoming senior class exhibited overwhelming indifference and distaste for retaining the tradition.
-"The school was covered in the New York Times when, in the mid-1990s, it began breathalyzing all students before dances.

-In 2012, the school was covered by many major news outlets for a scandal in which members of the football team created a points system for engaging in sexual activity with female students at the school, unbeknownst to most of the women.

 Campus

-Piedmont High School has an open campus, and students can leave during brunch, lunch, and unscheduled periods.
+Piedmont High School has an open campus, by which students can leave during brunch, lunch, and unscheduled periods.
 The campus is between Piedmont Park on the right of the school and Piedmont Middle School and Witter Field on the left.

 The center of campus is a grassy area referred to as "the quad."
-The quad is the center of campus, connecting the former site of the Alan Harvey Theatre, the library, the cafeteria and student center, and the amphitheater.
-Classes are scattered around campus, with the music and science buildings the furthest apart.
+The quad connects the former site of the Alan Harvey Theatre, the library, the cafeteria and student center, and the amphitheater.
+Classrooms are scattered around campus, with the music and science buildings the furthest apart.

 The campus was originally built on a portion of Piedmont Park, and dog-walking trails behind the school connect to the park.